 THE CHALLENGE: A short interview with someone you find on Twitter who could be considered a household name.
-For example, former students have managed to conduct short interviews with Premier Barry O’Farrell, entertainer Dave Hughes, and veteran journo Peter Harvey.
+For example, former students have managed to conduct short interviews with former Premier Barry O’Farrell, entertainer Dave Hughes, and the late veteran journo Peter Harvey.
 You can choose anyone you like, but one word of advice: keep your ambitions realistic.
-You’re less likely to get a response from Justin Bieber or Lady Gaga than you are from someone local, for example Magda Szubanski (but hey – why not try prolific tweeter and US President Donald Trump?)
+You’re less likely to get a response from Justin Bieber or Lady Gaga than you are from someone local, for example Magda Szubanski (but hey – why not try prolific tweeter and US President Donald Trump?
+Terrific!)

 To meet this challenge, you must ask, and receive responses to, at least three questions.
 You can find people on Twitter in two ways: 1) use the search field on the Twitter site; or 2) Google “name+Twitter”.
 The latter method works pretty well – if your chosen interviewee has a Twitter account, their account will turn up in the search results.
 One tip: check their past tweets to ensure their account is active.